mizrael/davidguida.net/src/_posts/2019-10-08-lets-do-some-ddd-with-entity-framework-core-3.md

 description: >
   let's explore some of the new features of Entity Famework Core 3 and see how we can apply DDD with Persistence Ignorance
 id: 6743
-title: 'Let&#8217;s do some DDD with Entity Framework Core 3!'
+title: "Let's do some DDD with Entity Framework!"
 date: 2019-10-08T10:01:34-04:00
 author: David Guida
 layout: post